 Gallinger was a member of the LSSU men's track and field team from 2011-15 and served as a Laker team captain during his senior season in 2015.

-"I'm excited for this season as it's a homecoming of sorts for me," said Gallinger.
-"I've been given the opportunity to come back to LSSU and coach the team I spent four years competing for.
-I want to thank the LSSU Athletics Department and Jen Constantino for allowing me to step into this role with their full support and all of the encouragement I've been given so far.
+"I am excited for this season as it is a homecoming of sorts for me," said Gallinger.
+"I have been given the opportunity to come back to LSSU and coach the team I spent four years competing for.
+I want to thank the LSSU Athletics Department for allowing me to step into this role with its full support and all of the encouragement I have been given so far."

 Prior to his arrival at LSSU, Gallinger was an assistant track and field coach at White Pines Collegiate and Vocational School in Sault Ste.
-Marie, Ontario, where he primarily worked with jumpers for the 2017 season.
-In 2011, Gallinger was hired at his prep alma mater Central Algoma Secondary School in Desbarats, Ontario.
-At CASS, he held an assistant coaching position from 2011-14 before spending 2015-16 in North Bay, Ontario, at Widdifield Secondary School as an assistant coach.
+Marie, Ontario, where he primarily worked with jumpers during the 2017 season.
+In 2011, Gallinger was hired at his prep alma mater, Central Algoma Secondary School, in Desbarats, Ontario.
+At CASS, he held an assistant coaching position from 2011-14, before spending 2015-16 as an assistant coach at Widdifield Secondary School in North Bay, Ontario.

-Gallinger graduated in 2011 from Central Algoma Secondary School where he competed in cross country (2006-11), track & field (2016-11), basketball (2006-11), and volleyball (2006-10).
+Prior to college, Gallinger graduated in 2011 from Central Algoma Secondary School where he competed in cross country (2006-11), track & field (2006-11), basketball (2006-11), and volleyball (2006-10).
 He was a member of the school's Student Athletic Council from 2007-11.